carolina-rossman/bcog-final-project-Dino-game/README.md

 # Dino Dash ##
 Names and Parameters
        1.)
+Start Screen
+       -The instructions               -
+       -The start button
+       -the quit button
+      2.)
+Beginning Sequence
+        - Dino runs on screen
+        - Dino reaches middle of the screen and background starts to scroll 3.)
+Base Dino
+      - When spacebar is pressed, Dino Jumps
-Start Screen     2.)
-Beginning Sequence                 3.)
-Base Dino                4.)
-Power Ups                     5.)
+      4.)
+Power Ups
+      -Jet Pack
+      (When jetpack is picked up, switch to jetpack/flying Dino image) (Dino doesn't run, Dino flies)
+      -Rocket Blaster
+      (when rocket blaster is picked up. switch to Dino with rocket blaster image) (rocket blaster constantly shoots)
+      -At set distances, a random power-up will appear 5.)
 Power Downs
-       -The instructions      - Dino runs on screen               - When space bar is pressed,   -Jetpack                           - speed up
-       -The start button      - Dino reaches middle of the screen    dino jumps.                 - When jetpack is picked           (For a set amount of time, the
-       -the quit button         and background start to scroll                                   up.switches to Dino with rocket     speed is faster.)
-                              - The background will speed up through                             blaster image.                     -Midget Dino the game.                                                          - Rocket constantly shoots          (Dino becomes smaller, meaning
+      - Speed up
+      (for a set amount of time,the speed is faster) -Midget Dino
-                                                                                                 -At set distances,a random powerup    jumps are also shorter. will appear.                         -At set distance random                                                                                                                                             power down appears.
+       (Dino becomes smaller, meaning jumps are also shorter) -At set distances a random power down will appear 6.)
+Score Counters
+       - Distance Based Counter
+       -Also show how far from the end the player is -Once a certain distance is reached, an end screen will appear
+        7.)
+End Screen
+        -Dino blows up a wall
+        -Dino runs off screen
+        (Background stops Scrolling)
+        -A congrats message appears
-      6.)
-Score Counters                 7.End Screen                    8.)
-Game Over Screen         9.)
+        8.)
+Game Over Screen
+        -When an obstacle is hit, this screen appears -Has a message "You Died."
+        - Two Buttons
+        (Quit, Restart)
+        9.)
 Obstacles
-     -Distance Based Counter             -Dino blows up a wall           -when an obstacle is hit    -Various different images
-     -Also show how far from the end     -Dino runs off screen            this screen appears.       -Will randomly appear but we the player is.                       (background stop scrolling)     -Has a message "You Died"   will put a guideline in the
+        - Various different images
-     -Once a certain distance is reached,  -A congrats message appears   -Two Buttons                 code that presents the obstacles an end screen will appear.
-(Quit, Restart)            from being too close together.
+        - Will randomly appear but we will put a guideline in the code that presents the obstacles from being too close together.

 Dino Dash is an adventurous game where you play as Dino the dinosaur, a dinosaur from a corrupt test lab.
 We are bringing two beloved games together, the dinosaur game (no-wifi Google game) and Jetpack Joyride,